puppetlabs/puppet-docs/source/puppet/6.0/types/file.md

 whose content doesn't match what the `source` or `content` attribute specifies.
 Setting this to false allows file resources to initialize files without overwriting future changes.
 Note that this only affects content;
 Puppet will still manage ownership and permissions.
-Defaults to `true`.

 Default: `true`